 Step 1: Select the Reporting Period for Your SOC 2 Report.

-The AICPA’s AT Section 801 states that a reporting period less than six months is not likely to be useful to user organizations and their auditors when performing SOC 2 Type II audits.
-Schedule your SOC 2 audit—whether Type 1 or II— at a minimum rate once every six months to one-year to ensure regular and thorough compliance.
+The AICPA’s AT Section 801 states that a reporting period shorter than six months is not likely to be useful to user organizations and their auditors when performing SOC 2 audits.
+Schedule your SOC 2 audit—whether Type 1 or II— at regular six-month to 12-month intervals = to ensure regular and thorough compliance.

 Step 2: Determine the Controls You Need to Evaluate.